bluee567/Kieneman/readme.txt

 - Known Bugs -

-* Pressing down and dodge will lock your character into position.
+* Pressing straight down and dodge will lock your character into position.
+* Loading the game without controllers connected may result in an error.